A servicemember with dependents who serves an unaccompanied tour of duty may be entitled to a Family Separation Allowance of up to $250 a month.

 In situations where servicemembers are married to another servicemember, family separation allowance is authorized for one member if the members were residing together immediately before the separation.

-Servicemembers must complete a DD Form 1561 (Statement to Substantiate Payment of Family Separation Allowance) to substantiate entitlement to FSA.
+Servicemembers must complete a DD Form 1561 (Statement to Substantiate Payment of Family Separation Allowance) to verify entitlement to FSA.